Sillybutts/Colonel-Wasp-76-Mods/Wasp76 Barrel Shroud and New Dart Gate/README.md

 - - No decrease in performance, increase in accuracy.
 - - Shroud closely follows the contours of the orginal shell middle section.

+## Print the DartGate at 100% infill 5 walls.
+Everything else can be 20% 5 walls.

+## DartGateShellCutting is OPTIONAL for extra strength, but requires shell modification to fit.
+The standard dart gate is a TIGHT FRICTION FIT WITH NO SHELL MODIFICATION.

+## PRINT 2X OF THE BARRELSHROUDRAIL.

 <img src="GHimages/Colonel%20Wasp%2076%20mods%20v58%201.png" width="500">
 <img src="GHimages/Colonel%20Wasp%2076%20mods%20v58%202.png" width="500">
 <img src="GHimages/Colonel%20Wasp%2076%20mods%20v58%203.png" width="500">